Fed Explains YNW Melly Mistrial. Will He Be Released?

 I am shocked.

-Uh, they did a good job of defending him, to be honest with you.
+They did a good job of defending him, to be honest with you.

-They brought in their own uh witness, which is which was interesting, even though that the witness is not that credible, but hey, it doesn't matter because all they need to do is create reasonable doubt.
+just attacked the the credibility of the investigation saying that they were biased saying that they didn't hone in on other suspects they brought in their own uh witness which was which was interesting even though that the witness is not that credible but hey it doesn't matter because all they need to do is create reasonable doubt um They attacked some of the subject matter experts.

-So they were saying, yo, since this cop gave this evidence that doesn't conflict with the medical examiner, everything that he says got to be thrown out.
+So they were saying, yo, since this cop gave this evidence that doesn't conflict with the medical examiner, everything that he says got has to be thrown out.

-King Life, what if the red Mitsubishi, those guys tell Melly, the guys told Melly, get in the red car, and then one of the group, one of the group got in the back.
+King Life, what if the Red Mitsubishi, those guys telled Melly, the guys told Melly, get in the red car.

 That's a potential as well.

-That could also be oh no, no, no.
+That could also be, oh, no, no, no.

 Actually, you know what?

-No, it's not because they did a phone.
+Because they did a phone.

-But no, good good question, King Life.
+But no, good question, King Life.

 They couldn't wiretap his FaceTime.

-No, wiretap guys are real time.
+Wiretap guys are real time.

 You're actively investigating them.